cinchy-co/Documentation/data-syncs/error-logging-and-troubleshooting.md

 3. Delete the above row.
 4. Navigate to the **Listener Config table** on your Cinchy platform.
 5. Navigate to the row containing the data sync configuration you want to configure.
-6. Set the **"Auto Offset Reset"** column to **"Latest".** This ensures that when you turn your listener back on it will start listening from the latest messages and skip the queued ones.
+6. Set the **"Auto Offset Reset"** column to **Latest**.
+This ensures that when you turn your listener back on it will start listening from the latest messages and skip the queued ones.

 ## Error logging